Shrimp and Grits

 - 65 grams red bell pepper (1/2 red bell pepper, diced)

-- 1/2 lemon (to taste)
+- ½ Lemon (to taste)

-- Flat-leaf parsley
+- Flat-leaf parsley (for garnish)

-- Make the marinade for the shrimp by stirring together the olive oil, garlic, smoked paprika, salt and black pepper.
+- Make the marinade for the shrimp by stirring together the olive oil, garlic, smoked paprika, salt, and black pepper.
 Add the shrimp and toss to coat evenly.